MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pget_dma_domain.md

  - PGET_DMA_DOMAIN
 ---

-# PGET_DMA_DOMAIN callback function

 ## -description

-This callback function gets the handle to the DMA domain.
+The PGET_DMA_DOMAIN callback function gets the handle to the DMA domain.

 ## -parameters